Voodoobrew101/Remote_control_Power_Wheels_Project/README.md

   The remote off govener speed can be adjused if your esc has a throttle curve.
     Set the 50% mark of the throttle curve to what you want the throttle off govenor to be.

-My Forward/Neutral/Reverse switch is 3 position SPDT On-Off-On
+My Forward/Neutral/Reverse switch is 3 position SPDT On-Off-On conected to ground (no power wire goes to the switch!)